GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-27-v2/index.md

 Satellite Surface Reflectance versus Field Site Surface Reflectance on this day are shown in coloured symbols, as per the insetted legend.
 Black dots represent the values from all previous field site measurements prior to 2023-11-27.
 The solid line represents the one-to-one line of equality between field and satellite measurements.
 Parameters for the line of best fit through all shown points are given in the lower right.
-Note that the line of best fit is NOT shown here.
+Note that the line of best fit is not shown here.
 :::
 ::::
 :::::